percona/portal-doc/docs/advisors/checks/mongodb-oplog-sizing.md

 Usually, we recommend keeping the oplog window of 24-48 hrs.
 If it goes below the recommended value and stays there for quite some time, then you might need to resize the oplog.

 The default oplog size for the WiredTiger storage engine is 5% of physical memory in which the lower bound is 990 MB and the upper bound is 50 GB.
-To determine the oplog size, calculate it using the below method.
+To determine the oplog size, calculate it using the below method below:

 For 24 hour window -
 > oplog_size = Oplog rate (GB/Hr) * 24